 - Master of Science in Anesthesia Program

-Students in these programs have priority access to all study, collaboration, and lounge spaces throughout the Samson Pavilion.
+Students in these programs have priority access to all study, collaboration, and lounge spaces throughout the building.

-Read the full policy on student use of Samson Pavilion for study
+Read the full Building use Standards for Samson Pavilion

 Student Code Of Conduct